ThingLabsIo/ThingLabsIo.github.io/pages/labs/edison/203-visualize.md

     ![Thing Labs Web Dashboard - Web App](/images/ThingLabs-Web-Dashboard.png)

-## Optional: PowerBI Dashboard

-If you have access to PowerBI you can build a similar real-time reporting dashboard in the [Building a PowerBI Dashboard](../06a-powerbi-dashboard).
-<a class="radius button small" href="{{ site.url }}/workshop/thingy-4-windows/powerbi-dashboard/">Go to 'Building a PowerBI Dashboard' ›</a>

 # Conclusion
 In this lab you learned how to create an Azure Stream Analytics job to query data coming in to Azure IoT Hub, process it and send it to Event Hub and Power BI.

 Congratulations!
 In this hands-on workshop you experienced an IoT solution end-to-end.
 You built a _Thing_ that both sent output (blinked an LED) and collected input (ambient light) and uased it to send data to Azure IoT Hubs.
-You then passed that data stream into Azure Stream Analytics, queried it and sent the output to Power BI where you created a visualization of the IoT data.

-In the [next lab][nextlab] you will modify the web application to include a capability to send a Cloud-to-Device (C2D) message.

-<a class="radius button small" href="{{ site.url }}/workshop/thingy-4-windows/sending-c2d-messages/">Go to 'Sending Cloud-to-Device (C2D) Messages' ›</a>

-[nextlab]: ../sending-c2d-messages/